Almost 7% of Drivers Text “All The Time”

 The survey was commissioned by Hasbrook & Hasbrook, an Oklahoma City law firm, www.oklahomalawyer.com.
 The survey is based on 759 respondents whose answers were weighted to form a representative sample of the U.S. Internet population.

-Men are slightly more likely than women to text while driving, according to the survey.
-Almost 75% of women say that they never text while driving, compared to 69% of men.
+According to the survey, men are slightly more likely than women to text while driving.
+Almost 75% of women say they never text while driving, compared to 69% of men.
 On the other end of the scale, almost 9% of men say that the text “all the time,” compared to less than 5% of women.

 The Dangers of Texting While Driving

 The survey reveals the prevalence of texting while driving.
 Many other studies have confirmed the dangers of the practice.
-According to the Federal Communications Commission, among drivers 18 to 20 years old who were involved in an automobile accident and survived, 11% admitted they were sending or receiving texts when they crashed.
+According to the Federal Communications Commission, among drivers 18 to 20 years old who survived an automobile accident, 11% admitted they were sending or receiving texts when they crashed.

 According to DriveNowTextLater (dedicated to combating texting while driving):